-This film starts off giving us the lay of the land for a small town in Connecticut.
-We then go to a big house where a married couple live, played by Alec Baldwin and Geena Davis.
-They are currently taking a vacation at home for two weeks and today is the start of it.
-They are bothered by their friend, played by Annie McEnroe, who is a realtor and she is trying to get them to sell the house as it is too big for them.
-There is a touchy moment where Davis wants children; they just have not been able to have them yet.
+We start off getting the lay of the land for a small town in Connecticut.
+We go to a big house where the married couple of Adam (Alec Baldwin) and Barbara (Geena Davis) live.
+They are currently taking a vacation at home for two weeks and that starts today.
+They’re bothered by their friend Jane Butterfield (Annie McEnroe) who’s a realtor and trying to get them to sell the house as it is too big for them.
+There’s a touchy moment where the couple wants children, it just hasn’t yet.

-They go into town to get some supplies for Baldwin’s model of the town, but on the way back they avoid hitting a dog and crash into the river.
+They go into town to get some supplies for Adam’s model of the town, but on the way back they avoid hitting a dog and crash into the river.
 They return home, sopping wet.
 A fire has started in their fireplace on its own and they use it to warm up.
-As they do, Davis’ hand is caught on fire, but she doesn’t feel it.
-They learn that they are dead.
-There is a handbook entitled ‘Handbook for the Recently Deceased’ that appears in their house as well.
+As they do, Barbara’s fingers catch on fire, but she doesn’t feel it.
+They then realize they’re dead.
+There’s a handbook entitled ‘Handbook for the Recently Deceased’ that appears in their house.
 Baldwin tries to read through it, but he states that it reads like stereo instructions.
-When he goes outside of the door, he is transported to a desert where there are these giant sand snakes patrolling.
+When he goes outside of the door, he is transported to a desert where there are these giant sand worms patrolling.

-We then get a quick cut to a man reading a newspaper, he is Michael Keaton.
+We then get a quick cut to a man reading a newspaper, his name we will learn is Betelgeuse (Michael Keaton).
 He goes to the obituary page which he calls the classifieds.
-He sees the welcoming to the afterlife for Baldwin and Davis.
+He sees the welcoming to the afterlife for Adam and Barbara.